kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - it's private be default and resilient on regional basis.
 At least 3 replicas in AZs of partition (table)
 - Automatically handles replications between AZs
 - Partition is a 10GB storage unit.
 1+ partitions per table.
+- maximum performance per partition, not table.
+Performance of table = sum of performances of partitions
 - a hash function determines partition by partition key
 - when you allocate RCU and WRU, you allocate them for partition
 - each partition: 1 leader node (write\read), 2 non leader node (read)
+- dynamodb replicates data at least across 3 AZs.
+1 write is replicated to other reader nodes
 - reading data: strongly consistent (read via leader) and eventual consistent
 - all reads by default are eventual consistency (cheaper = consistent read / 2)
 - Capacity mode: provisioned\on-demand (switching between modes = 24h delay)
+- provisioned - specify your throughput needs, pay a little bit less
+- on-demand - pay only when you do queries and writes
 - RCU read capacity unit, WRU write capacity unit
 - 1 RCU for Strong Consistent = 4KB, 0.5 RCU for eventual consistent = 4KB (3KB to read = 1 RCU, 4.5KB to read = 2RCU)
 - 1 WRU per 1KB
 - When it's possible to large operations
 - Read operations: **scan** and **query**
 - Scan: takes whole table and whole capacity and then removes not matched data.
 More flexible.
-Can be used without partition key
+Can be used without partition key and filter by any attributes
 - Query: goes through table without reading every item (when you used partition or sort key).
 Consume capacity corresponding to returned value.
 Limitation: can't query without partition key, can query only by 1 key.
 If you need query by sort key - go scan.
-Query more preferred = more efficient
+Query more preferred = more efficient.
+Query always go through Partition Key + Sort Key
 - Backups = Point in time recovery mechanism (stores up to 35 days).
 Possible to backup manually
 - all data is encrypted by default in DynamoDB
-- global tables is multi region, master-master replication.
+- global tables are multi region, **master-master** replication.
 Written last wins the conflict.
 So the latest data is overwrite previous
 - global tables require enabled streams and a region
+- global table can be enabled only on EMPTY tables
 - stream - a rolling 24 hours window of changes. stream per table
 - items that come to stream (stream views): key only, new state, previous state, previous + new
 - dynamo db streams are highly available